junli7/bloonsSchool/README.md

 SideInfoPanel Class Variables:

-gameState (GameState): Reference to the GameState object.
+gameState (GameState): refers to the GameState object.

-gamePanel (GamePanel): Reference to the GamePanel object.
+gamePanel (GamePanel): refers to the GamePanel object.

 panelWidth (int): Static constant for the preferred width of the panel.